githubEdit

 4. Configure appropriate timeouts for your chains based on the expected processing time of your links.

 Remember that the conserver uses Redis as its working storage, so all the lists referenced in ingress_lists and egress_lists are Redis lists.
-The actual vCons are stored in Redis using JSON data types, making them quickly accessible during processing.

 Last updated